Statistical Critique 2: Exploring p-values

 2 Part Two: Using p-values Instead

 For this second part, you are tasked with testing what regression model you would have chosen if you had used p-values to make your decision.
 Regardless of the model you chose for your Midterm Project, you will fit the most complex regression model.
-If you used two numerical explanatory variables, the most complex model has both variables included.
-If you used one numerical and one categorical explanatory variable, the most complex model is the different slopes (interaction) model.
+In the context of a multiple linear regression with one numerical and one categorical explanatory variables, the most complex model is the different slopes (interaction) model.

 my_model <- lm(bill_length_mm ~ flipper_length_mm * species,